-Table 2 is the template of a map which captures requirements in a high level and detailed form and both indicates who has an interest in the requirement and where within the layers and business objects each requirement resides.
-This enables the agile practitioner to use the release plan to track the project progress in small iteration.
+Table 2 is the template of a map that captures requirements in a high-level and detailed form and indicates both who has an interest in the requirement and where within the layers and business objects each requirement resides.
+This enables the agile practitioner to use the release plan to track the project progress in small iterations.
 An iteration plan focuses on the iteration that will start next.
-It provides the detailed information about the time-boxed (2-4 weeks iteration) short iteration activities and schedule such as additional analysis, the design, and the development in the build phase and the test aspects etc. It also includes date and time of iteration show cases and retrospectives.
-Daily planning in each iteration is achieved via daily stand-up meetings, where team members discuss what did they do yesterday, what will they do today?
+It provides the detailed information about the time-boxed (2-4 weeks iteration) short-iteration activities and schedule such as additional analysis, the design, the development in the build phase, and the test aspects, and so on, It also includes date and time of iteration, and shows cases and retrospectives.
+Daily planning in each iteration is achieved via daily stand-up meetings, in which team members discuss what they did yesterday, what will they do today?
 Are there any impediments?
-Agile project, release, iteration and daily planning enable Agile BPM.
+Agile project, release, iteration, and daily planning enable Agile BPM.